UNIVERSITY OF FLORIDA HEALTH - Key Persons

 • Assistant Professor of Cardiovascular

 Dr. Katelyn Bruno is an assistant professor of cardiovascular medicine in the UF Department of Medicine/Division of Cardiovascular Medicine with joint appointments in the Department of Physiology and Aging and the Center of Regenerative Medicine.
 Dr. Bruno obtained a bachelor's degree in criminal justice in 2010 and a second bachelor's degree in professional chemistry in 2011, both from Sam Houston State University.
 She received her PhD in environmental health sciences with a focus on molecular and translational toxicology from the Johns Hopkins Bloomberg School of Public Health in 2016 and completed her postdoctoral fellowship at Mayo Clinic in Jacksonville, Florida.
 Dr. Bruno joined the faculty at the University of Florida in 2022 in the division of cardiovascular medicine.
 Dr. Bruno is actively involved in organizational and scientific organizations including serving as faculty advisor for the UF RegeneGator student organization, co-chair of the UF Cancer Center Cardio-Oncology Working Group, and holding committee and leadership roles for societies such as Heart Failure Society of America, Florida Chapter of the American College of Cardiology, and the Organization for the Study of Sex Differences.
 Dr. Bruno's research focus includes translational science, cardiology, immunology, toxicology, and sex differences.
 She specifically studies novel mechanisms of viral myocarditis, dilated cardiomyopathy, and heart failure as well as cardio-oncology.
 Dr. Bruno is the director of the Translational Cardio-Immunology Laboratory, where she utilizes basic science methodology to investigate mechanisms of myocarditis in pediatric and adult populations as well as collecting and utilizing clinical patient samples and medical record data to make discoveries for patients.
-Directory Page | Bruno Lab Page Dr. Katelyn Bruno is an Assistant Professor of Cardiovascular Medicine in the Department of Medicine/Division of Cardiovascular Medicine with joint appointments in the Department of Physiology and Aging and the Center of Regenerative Medicine.
+Directory Page | Bruno Lab Page Dr. Katelyn Bruno is an Assistant Professor of Cardiovascular Medicine in the Department of Medicine/Division of Cardiovascular Medicine with affiliated appointments in the Department of Physiology and Aging and the Department of Pharmacology & Therapeutics.
+Dr. Bruno is also Deputy Director of the Center of Regenerative Medicine.
 She received her Ph.D. in Environmental Health Sciences with a focus on Molecular and Translational Toxicology from Johns Hopkins Bloomberg School of Public Health in 2016 and completed her Postdoctoral Fellowship at Mayo Clinic in Jacksonville, Florida.
 Her broad focus includes translational science, cardiology, immunology, toxicology and sex differences.
 Dr. Bruno is actively involved in organizational and scientific organizations including serving as faculty advisor for the UF RegeneGators student organization and holding committee and leadership roles for societies such as HFSA, FCACC, OSSD and ISCMF.

 Keith L. March